My fun hobby of hiking transitioned to a full blown obsession when I started the 100 Mountain Challenge hosted by the Black Yak Alpine Club (BAC).

 1. Bragging Rights/ Community

 According to the Black Yak Alpine Club website, more than 147,000 people have gotten credit for one or more mountains from the 100 Mountain Challenge.
 By joining the challenge you are joining a large community of hikers passionate about the outdoors.
+And likewise once you finish you will also be far from alone.
+When I finished in August 2022, I was the 11,481st person to finish.

 Furthermore, as you progress through challenge and you make it public, people give you ‘kudos’.
-This ranges from random people of the mountain telling me ‘good, good’ when they see my hiking patch.
+This ranges from random people on the mountain telling me ‘good, good’ when they see my hiking patch.
 Or others giving me encouragement online as I post my latest updates.

 Its a great starting point for conversation when people see the patch or when I take a picture at the peak with the official challenge flag.